bitwarden/help/_articles/features/folders.md

 order: 06
 ---

 Folders are structures used to organize your Personal Vault by gathering together Logins, Cards, Identities, and Secure Notes.
 Using Folders is a great way to make all Vault items easy to find.
+Any Vault item can be added to a Folder, including [shared items]({{site.baseurl}}/article/share-to-a-collection/).

 {% callout success %}
 Items added to a Folder will still appear in your Vault when {% icon fa-th %} **All Items** is selected from the Filter menu, and deleting a Folder **will not** delete the items in that Folder.